Budget Preparation Guidelines

 - Support Staff: Calculate salaries using current, accurate figures.
 Contact Human Resources (ext.
 3638) to obtain current rates for different support staff classifications.

-- Undergraduate Student Workers: Wages for student workers can be set by the project eirector.
+Undergraduate Student Workers: The hourly wages for student workers can be set by the project director in conjunction with the Student Employment Opportunities Coordinator.
 The typical range is between minimum wage and a few dollars higher.
-For help with determining appropriate student wages, contact the On-campus Employment Coordinator in the Career Services Center (ext.
+For help with determining appropriate student wages, contact the Student Employment Opportunities Coordinator in the Career Development Office (ext.
 4880).

 Fringe benefits should be budgeted for all university personnel who will be paid all or in part from grant funds.
 Matching salaries shown to the funding source in actual dollar amounts as evidence of institutional support should also include fringe benefit calculations.
 Current fringe benefit rates are: